dwightjack/tsumami/doc/dom.md

 ## byId(id)

-Returns a reference to the element by its ID.
+Returns a reference to an element by its ID.

 #### Example: